maptracker/datasciencecoursera/Rnotes.md

     with the 'nrow' parameter in `diag(1:2, nrow = 4)`
 * R is case-sensitive: b != B
-* <a name='setget'></a>Left methods and right methods may have the same name, but are generally (always?) different functions.
+* <a name='setget'></a>Left methods and right methods may have the same name, but are generally different functions.
   * Example: `dim()`
     * On the right(eg `myDims <- dim(myMatrix)`), will **get**
       the dimensionality of the query